What are the Mexican cenotes?

 Also, ceramics and utensils used in religious ceremonies were found.

 Nowadays the cenotes are for sure one of the most impressive natural attraction for many visitors from all over the world.
 You don’t need to be a good swimmer or a diver to enjoy it.
 You can just float and enjoy the cool reinvigorating waters or if you are really scared of water you can just admire it.

 I believe you cannot leave Mexico without seeing a cenote.
-I will write more where my favorite cenotes are and how to visit them in details, so stay tuned for this.
+I will write more about where my favorite cenotes are and how to visit them in detail, so stay tuned for this.